 Concerning the storage of imaging data, both the CL and the E-P5 write their files to SDXC cards.
 The CL supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the E-P5 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica CL (Typ 7323) and Olympus PEN E-P5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the E-P5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-P5 from Olympus.
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.